irmen/Tale/docs/source/index.rst

 A random list of the features of the current codebase:

-- Runs on most reasonably modern Python implementations (2.7 and 3.2+)
+- Runs on Python 2.7 and 3.4+ (maybe on 3.2 and 3.3 too but that is not tested)
 - game engine and framework code is separated from the actual game code;
   it can run different games from different directories (just one at a time though)
 - single-player I.F. mode and multi-player MUD mode (but no multiplayer server yet,